AlexLPlanB/DevOps/README.md

 ***Resource Groups***:
 A resource group is a container for resources deployed in Azure.
 It helps in organizing and managing resources, applying consistent policies, and simplifying the billing process.

 ## Blob – Storage Type and what to store in it

 ## Git – Source Control

 a.
 Pull Request
+   A Pull Request (PR) is a mechanism in Git for proposing changes from one branch to another.
+It allows team members to review, discuss, and collaborate on the proposed changes before merging them into the target branch.

 b.
 Branch
+   A Branch in Git is a parallel version of the codebase, allowing developers to work on features or bug fixes independently without affecting the main code.
+Branches help in organizing and managing development workflows.

 c.
 Commit
+   A Commit in Git is a snapshot of changes made to the codebase.
+It represents a specific point in the version history, and each commit has a unique identifier.
+Commits help in tracking and reverting changes when needed.

 ## GitHub
 GitHub is a web-based platform for hosting and collaborating on Git repositories.
 It provides features like issue tracking, pull requests, and workflows to enhance collaboration among developers.